Dirc/webapp_fullstack_go_docker/blog.md

-# Idea for blog

-## Dockerize Fullstack Go webapp
+# Dockerize fullstack Go webapp

 While I was following a nice tutorial on creating a webapp in Go, I decided to improve this setup by dockerizing it.
-It turned out to be quite easy and I will show you how you can do this.
+This turned out to be quite easy, which made me excited to write a blog about it.

 ## What to do

 What are we going to do?
 The blog is about dockerizing a simple Go webapp.
 This webapp exist of some Go code and a Postgres database.
 We can brake the task down into four parts:

-- Get Go code runnning in a Go container
+- Get Go code running in a Go container
 - Get database running in a Postgres container
 - Manage both using Docker Compose
 - Ensure webapp is using the Postgres container as database.

-## Go Web App
+## Go webapp
-Before we proceed we need a little more knowledge of this [webapp](LINK) we are working with.
+Before we proceed we need a little more knowledge of this [webapp](https://github.com/Dirc/webapp_fullstack_go_docker) we are working with.

 We can start the webapp.